What are the doshas?

 Getting started with Ayurveda

-If you want to learn more about Ayurveda and the doshas, we offer several online programs for beginners and professionals.
-All of our trainings are focused on teaching the practical, day-to-day applications of this vast science.
-Learn more.
+If you want to learn more about Ayurveda and the doshas, we offer several online programs for personal healing and sharing Ayurveda with others.
+All of our programs are focused on teaching the practical, day-to-day applications of this vast science.